IN THIS CASE STUDY YOU WILL LEARN:

 - Management/Implementation – Based on recommendations from CMM.

 - Evaluation – Developed under CMM.
 A separate evaluation of Regional TSMO Program will be conducted by a panel of three MPO/TPO Executive Directors

 OUTCOME, BENEFIT AND LEARNING

-To date, except for the Polk County TPO, the Director has participated in Board and Committee Meetings at the other planning agencies and he recently served as a panelist in a TSMO Workshop at the Sarasota/Manatee MPO to discuss advancing TSMO.
+To date, except for the Polk County TPO, the director has participated in board and committee meetings at the other planning agencies and he recently served as a panelist in a TSMO workshop at the Sarasota/Manatee MPO to discuss advancing TSMO.
 The Pasco County MPO is the only MPO to execute the MOU and complete the online evaluation.
-It was completed separately by the Executive Director and Staff.
-It has been provided to representatives of the FDOT D7 and leadership with the Pasco County transportation staff responsible for TSMO.
-A meeting is scheduled for October 2019 to review and discuss the outcome of the evaluations; propose for an action plan, by which the agency can identify specific areas that can be improved with the overall payoff of enhanced TSMO performance.
-A meeting is also planned in October 2019 with Hillsborough County MPO staff to complete the CMM online.
-It is anticipated that a similar process to applying the CMM with Pasco County MPO will be practiced with Hillsborough County MPO and the other MPOs.
+It was completed separately by the executive director and staff.
+It has been provided to representatives of FDOT District 7 and the leadership of the Pasco County transportation staff responsible for TSMO.
+A meeting is scheduled for October 2019 to review and discuss the outcome of the evaluations; propose an action plan, by which the agency can identify specific areas that can be improved with the overall payoff of enhanced TSMO performance.
+A meeting was also planned for October 2019 with the Hillsborough County MPO staff to complete the CMM online.
+It is anticipated that a similar process that was used to apply the CMM with Pasco County MPO will be practiced with the Hillsborough County MPO and the other MPOs.